 Total income.
-During 2010, total income in Rabobank Group's real estate business decreased by 3 per cent. to \notin 493 million in 2009 compared to \notin 509 million in 2008.
+During 2010, total income in Rabobank Group's real estate business decreased by 3 per cent. to €493 million in 2010 compared to €509 million in 2009.

 Interest.
-Interest income increased by \notin 71 million to \notin 253 million in 2010 compared to \notin 182 million in 2009, thanks to higher margins on new loans and contract renewals, favourable developments in interest rates and volume growth.
+Interest income increased by €71 million to €253 million in 2010 compared to €182 million in 2009, due to higher margins on new loans and contract renewals, favourable developments in interest rates and volume growth.

 Commission.
-Commission fell by 41 per cent. to \notin 26 million, compared to \notin 44 million in 2009.
+Commission fell by 41 per cent. to €26 million in 2010, compared to €44 million in 2009.
 Commissions were high in 2009 because of a one-off payment to FGH Bank as a result of the repurchase of debt securities.

 Other results.
-Owing in particular to the fact that Bouwfonds Property Development completed lower priced homes on average, other results dropped to \notin 214 million in 2009, compared to \notin 283 million in 2009.
+Owing in particular to the fact that Bouwfonds Property Development completed lower priced homes on average, other results dropped to €214 million in 2010, compared to €283 million in 2009.

 Operating expenses.
-Rabo Real Estate Group's total operating expenses declined by 8 per cent. in 2010, falling to \notin 367 million, compared to \notin 397 million in 2009.
+Total operating expenses in Rabobank Group's real estate business declined by 8 per cent. in 2010, falling to €367 million, compared to €397 million in 2009.
 The drop in other administrative expenses was the main factor in the lower operating expenses.

 Staff costs.
-Staff costs fell by 2 per cent. to €193 million, compared to €196 million in 2009.
+Staff costs fell by 2 per cent. to €193 million in 2010, compared to €196 million in 2009.

 Other administrative expenses.
 The drop in other administrative expenses was the main factor in lower operating expenses.
-Other administrative expenses were down 12 per cent. to \notin 145 million in 2010, compared to \notin 164 million in 2009, thanks to the cost-cutting programme initiated in 2010.
+Other administrative expenses were down 12 per cent. to €145 million in 2010, compared to €164 million in 2009, due to the cost-cutting programme initiated in 2010.

 Depreciation and amortisation.
-Depreciation and amortisation decreased by $\in 8$ million to $\in 29$ million in 2010 compared to $\in 37$ million in 2009.
+Depreciation and amortisation decreased by €8 million to €29 million in 2010 compared to €37 million in 2009.

 Value adjustments.
-Value adjustments stood at \in 63 million in 2010, compared to \in 22 million in 2009, which corresponds to 36 (2009: 14) basis points of average lending.
+Value adjustments stood at €63 million in 2010, compared to €22 million in 2009, which corresponds to 36 (2009: 14) basis points of average lending.
 Despite the tentative recovery that started in mid-2009, the Dutch property market continued to suffer the consequences of the credit crunch.
 Bad debt costs were up at Rabo Real Estate Group because of the late-cycle character of the business.